Planning and Preparation Can Prevent Stress & Mishaps

 - Bring a note from a doctor regarding medications in case you encounter any problems with security.

-- Insert a card into your passport, wallet and travel papers clearly identifying yourself, address, phone, emergency contact, RA diagnosis and any other medical issues or diseases, physicians’ names and medications.
+- Insert a card into your passport, wallet and travel papers clearly identifying yourself, address, phone, emergency contact, diagnosis and any other medical issues or diseases, physicians’ names and medications.